datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 `@script`
 We typically refer to confidence intervals by their upper and lower bounds of the mean.
+Recall that in 95% of repeated samples the true average sales amount will fall between the upper and lower bound.

 Let's practice calculating these.
 Let's say we want to calculate the upper and lower bounds of a 95% confidence interval for the average sales over the last 19 days.

 ---